cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 .. note::

-    If you are using PHP 5.5+, then you can use named placeholders like {name}
+    If you are using PHP 5.5+, you can use also named placeholders like {name}
     {age}, etc. And pass the variables in an array having the corresponding key names like ``['name' => 'Sara', 'age' => 12]``.
 This feature is not available in PHP 5.4.